YaleDecisionNeuro/PsychTaskFramework/docs/RA-task-payoffs.md

 Again, `amtOrder(1)` and `amtOrder(2)` are the top and bottom payoff. `blockSettings.lookups.stakes.txt` is the lookup table, and the window pointer is where we said it was.
 Finally, you display it with the PTB function for text display.

+# Other properties of R&A lotteries

+## Property definitions *(incomplete)*

+- `color` should really be `winColor`; it defines the color that is associated with the winning payoff.
+It can range from one to the number of rows of `s.draw.lottery.box.probColors`, which is an n-by-3 matrix that has an RGB color in each row.
+  - By convention, the first color is the top of the lottery box in the second quarter is the bottom of the lottery box — there is no reversal.
+  - Optionally, `s.draw.lottery.box.colorKey` is a cell array of translations, in which i-th element of the array is  a translation of the RGB on the i-th row of the matrix.
+The levels of the colors are not authoritative.
+- `refSide`, or reference side, refers conventionally to the left or the top choice.
+  - Ideally, it ranges from 1 to n, where n is the number of keys in `s.device.choiceKeys`.